-It can lead to ongoing ER visits, anxiety and depression.
+It can lead to ongoing ER visits, anxiety, and depression.
 In many cases, it disrupts schooling and can significantly impact a patient’s future.
 Often, it starts with a small incident and quickly spirals out of control.
 Chronic childhood constipation is much more than just an annoyance.
-As medical professionals, we know it can have a chronic impact on quality of life of patients and their entire families.
+As medical professionals, we know it can have a chronic impact on the quality of life of patients and their entire families.

 Mary Alice Dombrowski, APRN-CFNP, DNP, University Hospitals Cleveland Medical Center Rainbow Babies & Children’s Hospital, has specialized in treating childhood constipation and related GI disorders for more than a decade.
 She knows firsthand the havoc it can wreak on the lives of patients and their families.
 She also knows the benefits appropriate diagnosis and intervention, particularly biofeedback, can have for many youngsters.

 Just what causes chronic childhood constipation?
 Not surprisingly, the single most frequent question parents ask Ms. Dombrowski is just that: “Why is this happening to my child?”
 There is no single answer.
 However, most often, chronic constipation occurs because at some point children have withheld their stool for a variety of reasons, whether fear of an unfamiliar restroom, illness, distraction or a diet that makes defecation difficult.
 Eventually, passing stool becomes painful, which leads to a vicious cycle of increasing fear, painful pushing, ongoing stool build-up in the colon, rectal and colonic distension and dysmotility . . . and even more frustration.

 The end result is often dyssynergistic defecation and fecal seepage.
 Just as the cause of chronic constipation is not the same for each child, the specific problems interfering with defecation are not either.
 Biofeedback helps her pinpoint the difficulty and address it through her therapy.